sulfo/xml-sitemap-feed/readme.txt

 * rework from Patrick Chia's [Standard XML Sitemaps](http://wordpress.org/extend/plugins/standard-xml-sitemap/)
 * increased post urls limit from 100 to 1000 (of max.
 50,000 allowed by the Sitemap protocol)

+== Upgrade Notice ==

+= 3.7.3 =
+Hook improvement and bugfix release.
+Now your XML Sitemap will be cached same (as other feeds) when you are using WP Super Cache plus no more missing home URL lastmod when you have no posts but only pages on your site!

+= 3.7 =
+Massive changefreq calculation improvement and further priority calculation improvement taking last comment date into account.